Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_FDF/README.md

 $(FVMAIN_SIZE)|$(SECFV_SIZE)     # 0x00348000|0x34000
 FV = SECFV
 ```
-And here is example of build log output for this FD from the start of the lesson:
+And here is example of a build log output for this FD from the start of the lesson:
 ```
 Fd File Name:OVMF_CODE (/<...>/edk2/Build/OvmfX64/RELEASE_GCC5/FV/OVMF_CODE.fd)